intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

   - Prometheus fpgainfo exporter
     - Deploys an instance of Prometheus exporter which collects metrics from the Intel® FPGA PAC N3000 card

 # Changes to Existing Features
+***v1.3.0***
+- OpenNESS Operator for Intel® FPGA PAC N3000
+  - out of validation process

 ***v1.2.0***
 - OpenNESS Operator for Intel® FPGA PAC N3000
   - out of validation process